jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="Superphysics" >}}
 The blue triangle represents the metapyhsical dimension.
 The green triangle represents the physical dimension.
 These go in opposite directions.

 The yellow center is perception which balances both dimensions.

-Some people get filthy rich but lose their morals.
-While others are super spiritual but are dirt poor.
+Some people get filthy rich but lose their morals, while others are super spiritual but are dirt poor.

+For example, Baby-Boomers mindlessly push for GDP or ROI growth even if Nature is hitting them back with global warming caused by that very GDP and ROI from investments.

+Spiritual people, on the other hand, give donations and service, often unsustainably while creating a culture of dependence and poverty.

 Superphysics advocates a balance<!--  just like Buddhism advocates a middle path -->.
 {{< /l >}}